 The lamina is a piece of bone that forms the roof over the spinal canal.
 In patients with spinal stenosis, the spinal canal narrows, with resultant pressure on the nerves.
 A laminectomy can effectively decompress the nerves and resolve the neurologic symptoms.
 This procedure is designed to remove a small portion of the bone over the nerve root and/or disc material from under the nerve root to give the nerve root more space and a better healing environment.
-The surgery involves a 1-4 inch incision in the midline of the lower back, depending on the extent of decompression necessary.
+The surgery involves an incision in the midline of the lower back, depending on the extent of decompression necessary.
 Most patients note an immediate improvement in the preoperative leg pain.
 A small laminectomy can be performed as an outpatient procedure, though usually a one or two night hospital stay is necessary, depending on the extent of decompression required.

 A lumbar microdiscectomy is designed to remove herniated disc material that is compressing a nerve root, causing pain and/or weakness in the leg.
 In a lumbar microdiscectomy, a small incision is made in the midline of the lower back.
 Precision tools are used to remove a small portion of the lamina, or the bony the roof of the spinal canal.
 The herniated portion of the disc is removed while carefully protecting the nerve roots, under the magnification of a microscope.
 Most patients note an immediate improvement in the preoperative leg pain.
 Lumbar microdiscectomies can be performed as an outpatient procedure, with most patients going home a few hours after the surgery.

 In the ALIF approach, a three-inch to five-inch incision is made on the left side of the front of the abdomen and the abdominal muscles are retracted to the side to access the front of the spine.